Spartan-71/AutoCommitt/README.md

    ```bash
    autocommitt gen
    ```
-   This will generate a commit message based on your changes using the Llama 3.2:3B model.
+   This will generate a commit message based on your changes using the Llama 3.2:3B model (default).
 Edit it if needed.

 3. Press Enter to commit your changes.